 How will I know the status of a CTO?

 A CTO’s status will be listed as either ‘Issued’, ‘Amended’, ‘Expired’ or ‘Revoked’:

 Issued: means that an order to ban trading has been rendered.

 Amended: means that the original order has been modified.

 Expired: means that the order has lapsed.

 Revoked: means that the order has been lifted.

-As a result of the implementation of statutory amendments in Alberta, Québec, Nova Scotia, New Brunswick, Manitoba, Saskatchewan and British Columbia, certain orders issued in other provinces or territories automatically take effect in Alberta, Québec, Nova Scotia, New Brunswick, Manitoba, Saskatchewan and British Columbia.
+As a result of the implementation of statutory amendments in Alberta, Nova Scotia, Québec, New Brunswick, Manitoba, Prince Edward Island, Northwest Territories, Yukon, Saskatchewan, British Columbia and Newfoundland and Labrador certain orders issued in other provinces or territories automatically take effect in Alberta, Nova Scotia, Québec, New Brunswick, Manitoba, Prince Edward Island, Northwest Territories, Yukon, Saskatchewan, British Columbia and Newfoundland and Labrador.
 For more information click here.

 With the adoption of MI 11-103, certain CTOs issued by securities regulatory authorities automatically take effect in other jurisdictions.
 For more information, click here.

 It remains the obligation of users to conduct the necessary due diligence before trading to determine whether or not a specific trade can be executed.
 As such, we cannot overstate the importance of understanding the applicable securities legislation and reading all decisions to fully understand their scope.